Nürburgring, 3 May 1970

 - Pygmée MDB15 (Patrick Dal Bo): New for Patrick Dal Bo to drive in F2 in 1970.
 Dal Bo also raced the car in two hillclimbs in September 1970.
 Sold for 1971 to Jean Lachaud (Sainte-Colombe, Rhone), who had previously raced a Pygmée MDB12 in hillclimbs, and fitted with a 1800cc Cosworth FVC engine.
 Lachaud upgraded again for 1972 to a MDB16, and the MDB15 was sold to Régis Péchaire, who raced it in 1972 and 1973.
 Subsequent history unknown, but Gérard Gamand records the car's later owners as Camille Bourge in 1980, Alberto Bonisoli in 2002, and Jean-Jacques Bailly (Monaco) in 2010.

 - Brabham BT30 (Peter Gaydon): Sold new 1970 to Bob Gerard and used in European F2 by Henri Pescarolo and Peter Gaydon.
 Retained 1971, and run in the early part of the season in F2 for Brian Hart.
 However, financial constraints forced Gerard to cut back and he then ran the car in Atlantic for his mechanic, Bob Salisbury.
 Replaced as the team's main car by a BT35 late in the 1971 season but retained and continued to appear on occasion.
 Sold to Martin Webb (Solihull, West Midlands) in 1972 for Libre races.
+Raced extensively in 1972, but then not seen at all in 1973.
 Advertised by Webb in March 1974 and then presumably the "ex-Pescarolo" BT30 advertised by Bobby Howlings in 1975 and 1976.
 Sold to David Ward in early 1977 and fitted with a Hart BDA for libre racing, sharing with Stan Billington.
 Then to novice racer John Travis (Tarleton, Lancashire) who raced it in libre in 1978 and 1979, like Ward calling it a BT35.
 Traded back to Bobby Howlings for a March 742 for 1980.
 By early 1985, this ex-Travis, ex-Howlings car was with Marcus King and raced in in HSCC events, but by that time its identity was not known.
-It was then believed to have been recently owned by Graham Galliers.
+It was then believed to have been recently owned by Graham Galliers, and Galliers had advertised a BT30 from a Shrewsbury number in September 1982.
 Subsequent history unknown but a car with this chassis number restored by Bob Salisbury in 2003 for owner Richard Kendle.
 This car with David Brown (Ashford, Kent) by 2007.

 - Pygmée MDB15 (Patrick Depailler): New for Patrick Depailler to drive in F2 in 1970, but crashed heavily at end of straight at the Salzburgring race at the end of August and "written off".
 However, this is believed to be the MDB15 raced by Roger Damaisin (Villeurbanne, Lyon, Rhône-Alpes) in courses de côte in 1972.
 Unknown in 1973 and 1974, but Gérard Gamand reports that the car was rebuilt by Pierre Maublanc in 1973.
 Raced by Didier Bonnet (Besançon, Doubs, Franche-Comté) from June 1975 to the end of that season, then early in the 1976 season.
 Said to have been wrecked at Saint-Hippolyte (20 June 1976) but the Echappement report makes no mention of the incident.
 Gamand lists this cars next owners as Gabriel Bousson in 1977, then sold to Spain in 1980, and with Jean-Louis Raimond in 2010.

 - Brabham BT30 (Enzo Corti): Entered by Scuderia Picchio Rosso for Enzo Corti in F2 in the first few races of 1970, then reappeared in June, entered by either North Italian Racing or Scuderia Ala d'Oro for Tino Brambilla for the rest of the season.
 Returned in 1971, still entered by Scuderia Ala d'Oro for Tino Brambilla but raced once by Vittorio Brambilla at Pau in April and crashed.
-The car was reported to have been written off.
+The car was reported to have been written off, and Sandro Angeleri's Ala d'Oro team bought replacement March 712Ms.

 - Brabham BT30 (Werner "Noddy" Lindermann): Sold new to Kurt Ahrens (Braunschweig, Germany) and raced in European F2.
 Sold to Montan Racing Team for 1970 and raced by Werner Lindermann but destroyed by fire prior to the Hockenheim round.